watari3/GitBucket-Wiki/Backup.md

 }

 ##
-## update a clone folder, the update is down toward the latests state of it's default remote
+## update a clone folder, the update is down toward the latest state of its default remote
 ##
 function updateRepository {
     currentFolder=$(pwd)